raghavmecheri/InterviewPrep/InterviewNotes.md

                 return True
         elif recStack[neighbour] == True:
             return True

     # The node needs to be poped from the recursion stack before function ends
     recStack[v] = False
     return False

 # Returns true if graph is cyclic
-# You essentially BFS, and see if the same node is visited multiple times - if so, this implies that the graph is cyclic
+# You essentially DFS, and see if the same node is visited multiple times - if so, this implies that the graph is cyclic
 def isCyclic():
     visited = [False] * V
     recStack = [False] * V